laravel/docs/mail.md

         }
     }

-Once the data has been passed to the `with` method, it will automatically be available in your view, so you may access it like you would typically access any other data in your Blade templates:
+Once the data has been passed to the `with` method, it will automatically be available in your view, so you may access it like you would access any other data in your Blade templates:

     <div>
         Price: {{ $orderPrice }}